FRC-3637-Daleks/Scouting-App-Remastered-2023/README.md

 ### **Section 3- Flask**
 -
     6.1  - Flask is a micro web framework written in Python.
 To install Flask you first need to install pip, a package manager for Python.
-To aquire pip, type
+To acquire pip, type
     ```
     sudo apt install python3-pip
     ```